maximecb/noisecraft/README.md

   - Avoid images and sound samples to keep bandwidth/server costs low
   - Avoiding sound samples also forces people to think about how to generate sounds

-I would like to use a multi-page design, as opposed to a single-page app.
-This means the New, Help and Browse links will open new tabs.
-This will avoid the users accidentally losing their work when clicking other tabs, and make it possible for us to send new users direct links to the Browse and Help pages, for example.
+NoiseCraft uses a multi-page design, as opposed to a single-page app.
+This means the New, Help and Browse links open new tabs.
+This helps users avoid accidentally losing their work when clicking other tabs, and make it possible for us to send new users direct links to the `/browse` and `/help` pages, for example.

 The user-interface uses an immediate-mode GUI.
 That is, the UI gets redrawn every time an action is performed on the model.
-This makes it trivial to implement features such as undo/redo, because we can simply store copies of previous states.
+This makes it trivial to implement features such as undo/redo, because we can simply store copies of previous project states.
 It also reduces the coupling between the UI and the model.
-In practice, caching will be used to avoid redrawing the entire user interface for every single state change.
+In practice, caching is used to avoid redrawing the entire user interface for every single state change.

-The audio is produced by the `AudioView` class, which is updated when state changes occur in the model.
+The audio is produced by the `AudioView` class (see `public/audioview.js`), which is updated when state changes occur in the model.
 This compiles the audio graph into JavaScript code that can then be run in a background process (an `AudioWorklet`).
 We only use the web audio API to output sound, not for sound synthesis.
-This helps guarantee that the sound produced for a given project will be the same on any browser or device.
+This helps us guarantee that the sound produced for a given project will be the same on any browser or device.

 ## Contributing

 We're more than happy to accept bug fixes.
-However, NoiseCraft follows a minimalist philosophy and tries to minimize dependencies and overall complexity.
+However, we want to avoid growing the functionality of NoiseCraft too fast, and we strive to minimize dependencies and overall complexity.
 As such, we're going to be
 be conservative about the additions to the project that we accept.
 If you would like to contribute new features or major changes to the codebase, please open an